newrelic-experimental/newrelic-java-guidewire/README.md

 # New Relic Java Instrumentation for Guidewire ClaimCenter and PolicyCenter

-Custom instrumentation for Guidewire applications, including ClaimCenter and PolicyCenter.
+Instrumentation for Guidewire applications, including ClaimCenter and PolicyCenter.

 ## Installation